 - 1. A battery. - 2.
-An assault. - Compelling the other person by force or threat of force to perform an act from which the other person has the right to refrain or to refrain from an act which the other person has the right to perform. - 4.
-A sexual assault. - A knowing, purposeful or reckless course of conduct intended to harass the other person.
+An assault. - Compelling the other person by force or threat of force to perform an act from which the other person has the right to refrain or to refrain from an act which the other person has the right to perform. - A sexual assault. - A knowing, purposeful or reckless course of conduct intended to harass the other person.
 Such conduct may include, but is not limited to: - a.
 Stalking. - b.
 Arson. - c.
 Trespassing. - d.
 Larceny. - e.
 Destruction of private property. - f.
 Carrying a concealed weapon without a permit. - g.
 Injuring or killing an animal. - 6.
 A false imprisonment. - Unlawful entry of the other person's residence, or forcible entry against the other person's will if there is a reasonably foreseeable risk of harm to the other person from the entry. - (hh) Stalking.
 Stalking is defined to be when a person who, without lawful authority, willfully or maliciously engages in a course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for the immediate safety of a family or household member.
 Stalking includes but is not limited to: - Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - a.
-Fear for the person's safety or the safety of $% \left(1\right) =1$ others; or b.
+Fear for the person's safety or the safety of others; orb.
 Suffer substantial emotional distress. - 2.
 For the purpose of this definition: - a.
-Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens or communicates to or about, a person, or interferes with a person's property. b.
-Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - c.
-Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - (ii) Sexual Violence.
+Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens or communicates to or about, a person, or interferes with a person's property. - b.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - (ii) Sexual Violence.
 Sexual violence is a severe form of sexual harassment, and refers to physical sexual acts or attempted sexual acts perpetrated against a person's will or where a person is incapable of giving consent, including but not limited to rape, sexual assault, sexual battery, sexual coercion or similar acts in violation of state or federal law.
-Sexual coercion is: - the use of violence or threats of violence against a person or the person's family or property; - depriving or hindering a person in the use of any tool, implement or clothing; or - 3. attempting to intimidate a person by threats or force, - when committed with the intent to compel a person to do or abstain from doing an act that the person has the right to do or abstain from doing.